wesleykam/Schedu-pile/team/testing.md

 - AppNavBar.test.js
 - DefaultLayout.test.js

+## Future Plans for Unit Tests
+Our future plans for unit tests is to eventually create unit tests for only our components that are integral or important for user functionality.
+This may include things like buttons and forms that manipulate our groups or navigation components that direct users between pages.

 # Integration Testing
 We are using the Jest and React Testing Libraries to implement our integration tests.